How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 dehydrated ground pork in a clear mason jar with a desiccant packet for moisture control

-For shorter-term storage, up to a week or three, we use mason jars with tight-fitting lids and a desiccant packet for moisture control.
-Since mason jars are clear, it’s easy to see what’s inside.
+For storage, we use canning jars with tight-fitting lids and a desiccant packet for moisture control.
+Since canning jars are clear, it’s easy to see what’s inside.

 Wise Dry desiccant packets | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage